-Each script file contains information that tells L&TT which devices it is designed to support.
+Note: Each script file contains information that tells L&TT which devices it is designed to support.
 When a device is selected, the Tests screen displays only tests that are applicable to that particular device.
-From the user's standpoint, there is no difference between the built-in tests and the script-based tests.

-All scripts have a digital signature and cannot be altered.
+Note: All scripts have a digital signature and cannot be altered.
 If they are altered in a text editor, L&TT displays an error message stating that the digital signature is not correct.